BeanieODM/beanie/docs/tutorial/defining-a-document.md

         ]
 ```

-## Settings

-The inner class `Settings` is used to configure:

-- Encoders
-- Use of `revision_id`
-- Use of cache
-- Use of state management
-- Validation on save

 ### Encoders

 The `bson_encoders` field of the inner `Settings` class defines how the Python types are going to be represented